knifezred/friday-story/README.md

-# fridayboot-electron
+# friday-story

-An Electron application with Vue and TypeScript for SLG Game.
+An Electron application with Vue and TypeScript for QSG Game.

 ## Recommended IDE Setup